 I haven’t met a company yet where I thought “wow, we need to put social media at the top of their to-do list!”
 If I even made a list, or put social media on it for a client, it’d probably be around 11th place on a “top 10″ list.
 Usually social media generates lots of activity results – “wow look at all those Shares!” – but few or no sales.

 It’s just hard for companies to create predictable, repeatable success with social media across their sales teams.
-You may be able to help accelerate an inbound marketing campaign with a Marketing Director who’s a social media fanatic, but that’s about it.
+Your best use is accelerating an inbound marketing campaign with a Marketing Director who’s good at it.

 A few observations, both from the recent past and from active client projects: